JanssenProject/jans/docs/admin/config-guide/auth-server-config/messaging-config.md

     "authUserPassword": "U45+dbPl4eRjH1yXkp5NlQ==",
     "messageWaitMillis": 100,
     "messageSleepThreadTime": 200
  }
 }
 ```

 ### Messaging Configuration For Postgres

-When the `Postgres` is being used as a messaging provider,
+When `Postgres` is being used as a messaging provider,
 use the operations under the task
 `MessageConfigurationPostgres` to configure and manage the provider.